mem48/geocompr/main.md

 Naturally, **rgdal**, first released in 2003, greatly extended R's spatial capabilities in terms of access to previously unavailable spatial data formats.
 Initially, only raster drivers were supported, based on Tim Keitt's GDAL bindings for R.
 Importantly, **rgdal** enabled storing information about coordinate reference system, and allowed map projections and datum transformations.
-Many of these additional capabilities were developed by Barry Rowlingson, and folded into the **rgdal** codebase (because the same underlying external dependencies were needed).
+Many of these additional capabilities were developed by Barry Rowlingson, and folded into the **rgdal** codebase n March 2006 (because the same underlying external dependencies were needed).
+A presentation at the 2003 DSC conference in Vienna gives the background as he saw it then [@rowlingson03]; see also his announcement of the **Rmap** package on [R-help](https://stat.ethz.ch/pipermail/r-help/2003-January/028413.html) in early 2003.

 **sp**, released in 2005, overcame R's inability to distinguish spatial and non-spatial objects.
-It grew from a workshop before, and a session at the 2003 R conference in Vienna, gathering input from most interested package developers.
+It grew from a [workshop](http://spatial.nhh.no/meetings/vienna/index.html) before, and a session at the 2003 DSC conference in Vienna, gathering input from most interested package developers.
 At the same time, [sourceforge](https://sourceforge.net/) was chosen for development collaboration (migrated to [R-Forge](https://r-forge.r-project.org) five years later) and the [R-sig-geo mailing list](https://stat.ethz.ch/mailman/listinfo/r-sig-geo) was started.

 Prior to 2005, spatial coordinates were generally treated as any other number.